 Version Change description Date published V5.0 Create one application guide covering both the ESS and PDRS.
 Incorporate information from V4.3 of the ESS Application for Accreditation Guide and V1.1 of the PDRS Application for Accreditation Guide.
-Update requirements for setting audit conditions and limits on certificate 5 May 2024 creation.
-V5.1 Add new PDRS calculation methods (SASC and HADR) and remove deleted PDRS activity definitions (Activity Definitions RF1 and SYS1) 22 July 2024 i) Key points
+5 May 2024 Update requirements for setting audit conditions and limits on certificate creation.
+V5.1 Add new PDRS calculation methods (SASC and HADR) and remove deleted PDRS activity definitions (Activity Definitions RF1 and SYS1).
+22 July 2024 V5.2 Amend Activity Definition name and eligible sites for HADR, update the unaudited certificate limit range for HADR, and insert footnote regarding the suspension of BESS1.
+1 July 2025